-Secular music (including Broadway music) is not permitted at the funeral mass.
+Secular music (including Broadway music), or music played from a CD or phone, is not permitted at the funeral mass.

 If you so wish, please feel free to contact me for help in planning the music for the Funeral Mass.
 We have a volunteer “Resurrection Choir” that sings at all of our funerals at Assumption, and they greatly add to the reverence and solemnity of the celebration.
 If you wish to be involved in the music selection process, we ask that you choose four (4) hymns that are meaningful to you and the family.
 See suggested funeral music listed below.

 You may also request that the traditional Gregorian chants be sung at the mass.

 Lord of All Hopefulness – SLANE

 Praise My Soul the King of Heaven – LAUDA ANIMA

 I Heard the Voice of Jesus Say – KINGSFOLD